Railway Stations & Public Houses

 to Sevenoaks, Maidstone & Tunbridge Railway.
 Line extended 1869

-to join the London, Chatham & Dover Railway at their Sevenoaks
+to join the South Eastern Railway at their Sevenoaks

 Tubs Hill station; original station renamed Sevenoaks Bat & Ball.

 Sevenoaks Bat & Ball renamed Bat & Ball, 1950.
-At the same
+A short distance

 - Bay Horse